About Us

 Our History

-Second Helpings Atlanta began as a social action project in 2004 at Temple Sinai Atlanta, organized and operated solely by congregants.
+Second Helpings Atlanta began as a social action project in 2004 at Temple Sinai Atlanta, organized and operated solely by congregants to tackle two issues: food waste and food insecurity.
 The vision was to create a vibrant community of food rescuers – neighbors helping neighbors – that would expand in scope and impact over time.
 For nine years, a small dedicated group of volunteers operated the organization, recruiting volunteer drivers, food donors and partner agencies, coordinating the routes, filling vacancies and ensuring that operations ran smoothly.

-Second Helpings grew steadily and ultimately became too large for the confines of a congregational project.
-In 2012, we became an independent nonprofit and Second Helpings was incorporated as Second Helpings Atlanta, Inc. (SHA), and received our 501(c)(3) status in March 2011.
-SHA hired their first Executive Director during the summer of 2015, and transitioned from being volunteer driven to a professionally led organization.
+We grew steadily and ultimately became too large for the confines of a congregational project.
+In 2012, we became an independent nonprofit and Second Helpings was incorporated as Second Helpings Atlanta, Inc. (SHA).
+We then received our 501(c)(3) status in March 2011.
+Lastly, we hired our first Executive Director during the summer of 2015, and transitioned from being volunteer driven to a professionally led organization.

 The resulting momentum has been historic.
-Since 2004, Second Helpings Atlanta has rescued over 16 million pounds of food; along the way incorporating several new programs into our operations and consistently rescuing over 300,000 pounds of food every month.
+Since 2004, we have rescued over 26 million pounds of food; along the way incorporating several new programs into our operations and consistently rescuing over 450,000 pounds of food every month.

-SHA recognizes that a key to their success is offering a rich, rewarding volunteer experience that has a big impact in the community without having a big impact on people’s busy schedules.
+We recognize that a key to our success is offering a rich, rewarding volunteer experience that has a big impact in the community without having a big impact on people’s busy schedules.
 Our 90 Minute Model is the cornerstone of our operations, designed to allow our volunteers to leave their home or place of work, rescue food from a food donor, deliver it to a partner agency and return home or work in 90 minutes or less.

 SHA continues to use the power of small actions to transform people’s lives.